better notification and user feedback

 - email notification -> #10672

 - better feedback depending on observer roles

 further notes and references¶

 - some ideas about obs and openqa notifications: https://etherpad.nue.suse.com/p/obs_and_openqa

-#2 Updated by oholecek about 4 years ago
+#2 Updated by oholecek over 5 years ago

 Wrt notifications: during hackweek I created very primitive prototype of fedmsg plugin for openQA.
 I plan to revive it later (use actual 0mq perl bindings, add support to receive notifications, ...) and also write something similar for OBS.

 Fedmsg already provides tools like IRC bot, mailer daemon, archiving, ... for same or similar use case we have - in my hackweek setup I tested openQA->IRC notifications.
 It's in python, based on 0mq.

 #5 Updated by okurz over 5 years ago

 I looked at it and it looks awesome to me.
 IMHO we might still add some very simple notification as a short term solution and in mid term we should use something as you proposed based on proper infrastructure.